9 Easy-Prep Steps to Make Weekday Dinners a Breeze

 6. Simplify and Shave Recipes

-Stick to recipes with seven ingredients or less during the week.
-It can be time consuming to deal with a laundry list of ingredients.
+Stick to recipes with short ingredient lists during the week.
+It can be time-consuming to deal with a long list of ingredients.
 Save time-intensive gourmet recipes for your weekends or special occasions instead.
 Delicious shortcut dishes like this Jamaican Pork Stir-Fry and this Cajun Snapper with Red Beans and Rice don't require a lot of ingredients but still pack a lot of flavor.

 7. Freeze, Freeze, Freeze!

 Sunday is a great day to do some prep work for the week ahead.
-Cut and freeze vegetables ahead of time, cook and freeze meats for later use, and don't forget dessert.
+Make entire meals ahead of time.
+Cut and freeze vegetables, cook and freeze meats for later use, and don't forget dessert.
 Make a big batch of Chocolate Chip Cookie dough to freeze for baking during the week.

 Dinner can always make it to the table quicker when you have some helping hands.
 Get the kids to pitch in.
 It will not only make the process go by faster, but it will add some fun to the mix, too!